rsatwik/image2pdf/README.md

 # image2pdf
-Generate a pdf from all the images present inside a directory
+Generate a pdf from all the images present inside a directory.

+The script requires the [imagemagick](https://imagemagick.org/) package to be installed in the Linux system.

+Steps to install imagemagick:
+ - run `sudo apt install imagemagick`
+ - or one can refer to [how-to-install-imagemagick-on-ubuntu](https://www.tutorialspoint.com/how-to-install-imagemagick-on-ubuntu)

 ## Usage:
 1. Clone the folder onto your system